 Labor Market Regulation in

-Below is a detailed summary of some of the labor regulations that would apply to local entrepreneurs wishing to hire workers, organize working schedules, or make workers redundant for economic reasons in Senegal.
-It measures the regulation of employment, specifically as they affect a local entrepreneur running a factory operating under continuous operations in the manufacturing sector and employing 60 employees.
+Below is a detailed summary of some of the labor regulations that would apply to local entrepreneurs wishing to hire workers, organize working schedules, improve job quality for workers, or make workers redundant for economic reasons in Senegal.
+It measures the regulation of employment, specifically as they affect a local entrepreneur running a supermarket or grocery store operating in the economy's largest business city (for 11 economies the data are also collected for the second largest business city) and employing 60 employees.

 More information on Labor Market Regulation.